The doors to the museum are temporarily closed to visitors due to the pandemic. Please check out our online activities

 The Museum is primarily staffed by volunteers who served as military pilots and aircrew.
 These veterans share with visitors their knowledge as well as spellbinding stories of their time in service.

-Open Cockpit Days again will be offered on every other summer weekend and on various other days during the year.
-Cockpits of select historical aircraft will be opened so visitors of all ages can experience Marine aviation from a pilot’s perspective on November 29, 2019 (Black Friday) and during 2020 on May 23-24; June 6-7 and 20-21; July 4-5 and 18-19; and August 1-2, 15-16, and, 29-30.
+Open Cockpit Days again will be offered every other summer weekend and on various other days during the year.
+Cockpits of select historical aircraft will be opened so visitors of all ages can experience Marine aviation from a pilot’s perspective on February 15, May 23-24; June 6-7 and 20-21; July 4-5 and 18-19; and August 1-2, 15-16, and, 29-30.
 Cockpits are opened weather permitting…please check the website for latest updates.

 Admission and parking are free.